arburty/tmsetup-command/README.md

 2. (vim) This window is ready for vim.
 3. (extra) A window ready for your side tangents.
 (I commonly ssh and/or tail log files from here)
-4. (ranger) Ranger, a file explorer with vi-like binding is opened.
+4. (ranger) Ranger, a file explorer with vi-like bindings is opened.

 *NOT IMMEDIATELY PORTABLE* due to the use of the command `welcome` and the program `ranger`.  `welcome` is a custom command I wrote to welcome me in a new